Judd515/warplet-traders/DEPLOYMENT_UPDATE_INSTRUCTIONS.md

 - Includes fallback profiles for common users
 - Handles the "Check Me" button to display the user's personal profile
 - Is completely self-contained, avoiding module import/export issues
+- Has proper error handling for all API calls

+**IMPORTANT**: When updating your production Vercel deployment, make sure the API endpoints use ES Module syntax, not CommonJS.
+Your Vercel environment is configured to use ES modules.
+Using the correct module syntax (`import`/`export` instead of `require`/`module.exports`) will prevent errors during deployment.